Mercedes A-Class AMG Line review

 As with any other A-Class model, it is reasonably spacious inside, especially in the front.
 The boot space and cubby storage is an improvement over the old A-Class, but it is still not as roomy as an Audi A3, especially in the rear which can be tight for taller passengers.

-The cheapest way into an AMG Line A-Class is with the A180, priced from £26,755 and powered by a 134bhp petrol engine.
-If you need a little more economy (and can cope with less power) there’s the 114bhp A 180 d, starting at £28,105.
-The claimed economy of 60mpg is impressive, but the lacklustre performance will always remind you that this is far from an AMG model, whatever the badge on the back says.
+The cheapest way into an AMG Line A-Class is with the A180, which is powered by a 134bhp petrol engine.
+If you need a little more economy than the 47mpg offered by the cheapest petrol (and can cope with less power), there’s the 114bhp A 180 d.
+The claimed economy of 56.5mpg is impressive, but the lacklustre performance will always remind you that this is far from an AMG model, whatever the badge on the back says.